Kinstead Health

 Tip: Start with 1–2 referral sources and build momentum rather than trying everything at once.

-Step 8: Plan for Expansion
+Step 8: Plan for expansion

 Once your panel stabilizes, you can: